USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [efficiencies_tab_of_edit_control_measure_window]: images/Efficiencies_Tab_of_Edit_Control_Measure_Window.png
 **Figure 3-18.
 Edit Control Measure Efficiencies**

-Scroll to the right to examine additional efficiencies fields.
+Scroll to the right to examine additional fields.
 Note that more of the fields are filled in for NOx than for the PM measure that you examined in [Section 2](#Viewing3).
 The additional data allows CoST to compute the capital and operating and maintenance (O&M) costs in addition to overall annualized costs when this measure is used in a control strategy.

 To edit an efficiency record, check the checkbox in the **Select** column for the pollutant to edit and then click `Edit`.
 The Edit Efficiency Record window will appear ([Figure 3-19](#edit_efficiency_record_window)).